mjackson/unpkg/client/About.md

 ### Abuse

-Currently, unpkg tries to prevent people from abusing the CDN in a few different ways.

-First, in order to be available on unpkg a package must have been downloaded from the npm registry an average of 100 times per day over the past week.

-Secondly, unpkg maintains a blacklist of packages that are known to be malicious.
-If you find such a package on npm, please take a moment to submit a PR that adds it to [our blacklist](https://github.com/unpkg/unpkg.com/blob/master/server/PackageBlacklist.json).
+unpkg maintains [a blacklist](https://github.com/unpkg/unpkg.com/blob/master/server/PackageBlacklist.json) of packages that are known to be malicious.
+If you find such a package on npm, please take a moment to submit a PR that adds it to the list!

 ### Feedback